hanzlamateen/react-bingmaps/README.md

 This repository was created to add clustering support to React-Bingmaps.
 The biggest change is that now when you create pushpins or pushpins with infoboxes for the map, they will be added to a clustering layer instead of the map entities list.

+**Please note that for the time being, the new clustering features are only available when using the InfoboxesWithPushpins**

 The main purpose of this version is to help you to write Bingmaps in React applications without any pain.
 Main principles of React-Bingmaps are:
 1. **Simply** deploy with React components
 1. **Lightweight**  depending on Bing Maps V8 Web Control